Where To Eat In Fort Lauderdale guide image

 OpenTable logo

 Step outside and throw a baseball in Fort Lauderdale and you will hit an Italian restaurant.
-But if we had to pick just one to visit, we’re going with Il Paesano.
-This place is a little Italian market that pulls double duty as a restaurant—and their ever-changing menu has never let us down.
+But if we had to pick just one, we’re going with Il Paesano.
+This little Italian market pulls double duty as a restaurant—and their ever-changing menu has never let us down.
 The menu isn't huge—there are generally a handful of antipasti and entrees that mostly consist of pasta.
-But it's all so good.
-Options include a creamy pear fagotini, gnocchi, crab ravioli, and one of the best bowls of penne al vodka we've ever had.
-It’s one of those places that feels more like eating at a friend’s house than a restaurant, so keep it in mind for dates or any night when you want a bowl of outstanding pasta and some wine.
+But it's all good.
+Options include a creamy pear fagotini, gnocchi, crab ravioli, and one of the best bowls of penne al vodka around.
+It’s one of those places that feels more like eating at a friend’s house than a restaurant, so keep it in mind for dates.

 Yes, Southport is our favorite waterfront seafood spot in Fort Lauderdale, but we also couldn’t publish this guide without shouting out Rustic Inn Crabhouse.
 This is another Fort Lauderdale classic.
 The seafood is all solid, but you’re coming here to wear plastic bibs and smash big piles of dungeness, garlic blue crabs, and Alaskan snow crab with little wooden mallets.
 Plus, if it’s your birthday, the whole restaurant starts banging their crab mallets on the table like a bunch of butter-splattered judges.
 They also have a double-decker boat docked outside that you can eat on, weather permitting.
-Just be aware, you can pretty much always expect a wait.
+Just expect a wait.

 Noor is a bakery specializing in mana’eesh—thin flatbreads with topping combinations like zaatar, cheese, vegetables, and sausage.
 They have a handful of tables inside and a few outside, but this is mostly a takeout spot.
 While you wait for your order, you can watch them stretch the delicate discs of dough and add toppings before passing them through a conveyor belt pizza oven.
 You could easily inhale a couple of these for lunch or a late breakfast.
 But if you want something heartier, order a mana’eesh wrapped around shawarma, falafel, or kefte kebabs.
 If you’re pressed for time, Noor has a hot box filled with ready-made spinach pies and feta pies.

-Croissan'Time is everything you want in a great bakery, and this French spot is where your breakfast/brunch plans should happen.
+Croissan'Time is everything you want in a great bakery, and this French spot is where your casual and/or last-minute breakfast/brunch plans should happen.
 You walk in and are greeted by a slightly overwhelming amount of options—everything from sweet pastries to baguettes to French hot dogs stuffed into rolls like a cold camper in a sleeping bag.
 They also have cooked dishes like croque monsieur, crepes, and a pan bagnat.
-Order at the counter when you’ve finally made the very hard decision of what to eat, then grab a seat on the covered patio (most of the seating is outside), where there’s usually a band playing on the weekend.
+Order at the counter when you’ve finally made the very hard decision, then grab a seat on the covered patio (most of the seating is outside), where there’s sometimes a band playing on the weekend.

 Jack’s is a Broward classic that serves burgers that taste like the year 1972, which is when the little burger restaurant opened.
 Since then, Jack’s has been the place to celebrate youth sports victories, consume aggressively thick milkshakes, and dive headfirst into burger nostalgia.
 There’s really nothing trendy about these burgers—no smashed patties or secret sauce.
 It’s just beef, bun, and there’s a little toppings bar in the center of the dining room so you can customize to your liking.
 The roughly inch-thick patties range from a quarter-pound to a half-pound and are cooked on a flat top that remembers when Nixon was president.